yazdan/openwrt-surfshark-wireguard/README.md

 -C clear keys and profile files before generating new ones -r regenerate server configuration profiles
--s switch from one surfshark wireguard conf to another -d shutdown wireguard
+-s switch from one surfshark wireguard conf to another -u bring up wireguard
+-d shutdown wireguard
 ```

-The -s & -d switches are only in the bash version (ends .bash) not the ash version (ends .sh) as it makes use of features not present in ash including making use of wg-quick which is a bash script unsuitable for ash.
+The -u & -d switches are only in the bash version (ends .bash) not the ash version (ends .sh) as it makes use of features not present in ash including making use of wg-quick which is a bash script unsuitable for ash.
 Eventually both scripts should have parity of features.

 # Caveats